 What happens when an original will is lost?

-A particular scenario that can occur is when an individual provides a copy of his or her Will (not the original) to another person for safekeeping.
-After the individual passes away after a number of years, no one is able to find the original Will document.
-In this situation, if the copy of the Will that is available is not deemed valid by the court, it may not be used for purposes of probate.
+A particular scenario that can occur is when an individual provides a copy of his or her will (not the original) to another person for safekeeping.
+When the individual passes away after a number of years, no one is able to find the original will document.
+In this situation, if the copy of the will that is available is not deemed valid by the court, it may not be used for purposes of probate.

 - The testator is deceased

-- The contents and substance of the Will
+- The contents and substance of the will are valid

-A Will may be considered invalid for various reasons.
-Our Chattanooga probate litigation attorneys at Wagner & Wagner understand the intricacies of the probate process and issues surrounding lost original Will documents.
-If you are an executor, heir, or beneficiary of a loved one’s estate in Chattanooga, Cleveland, TN, or the surrounding areas, and are facing the issue of a lost or contested Will, we can help.
-To set up a free consultation, please call us today at 423.799.3532 or fill out our contact form.
+A will may be considered invalid for various reasons.
+Our Chattanooga probate litigation attorneys at Wagner & Wagner understand the intricacies of the probate process and issues surrounding lost original will documents.
+If you are an executor, heir, or beneficiary of a loved one’s estate in Chattanooga, Cleveland, TN, or the surrounding areas, and are facing the issue of a lost or contested will, we can help.
+To set up a free consultation, please call us today at 423-756-7923 or fill out our contact form.